Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Vehicle Motion Prediction

 A number of vehicles in the scene are labeled as \emph{prediction requests}.
 These are the vehicles that are visible at the most recent time $T=0$ in the context features part of a scene, and therefore would call for a prediction in a deployed system.
 For such vehicles we provide not only their future trajectories, but also a number of non--mutually exclusive tags (detailed in \cref{tab:trajectory_tags}) describing the associated maneuver in more detail -- whether the vehicle is turning, accelerating, slowing down, etc. -- for a total of $10$ maneuver types.
 Note that some prediction requests may not have all $25$ state samples available.
 We call prediction requests with fully-observed state \emph{valid} prediction requests and propose to evaluate predictions only on those.

 In order to study the effects of distributional shift, as well as assess the robustness and uncertainty estimation of baseline models, we divide the Vehicle Motion Prediction dataset such that there are \emph{in-domain} partitions which match the location and precipitation type of the training set, and \emph{out-of-domain} or \emph{shifted} partitions which do not match the training data along one or more of those axes.
 Furthermore, we provide a \emph{development} set which acts as a validation set, and an \emph{evaluation} set which acts as the test set.
-For benchmarking and reporting baseline performance results, we define a \emph{canonical partitioning} of the full dataset (cf. \cref{fig:sdc_partitioning}, \cref{table:sdc_partitioning}) as the following.
+For standardized benchmarking we define a \emph{canonical partitioning} of the full dataset (cf. Figure~\ref{fig:sdc_partitioning}, \cref{table:sdc_partitioning}) as the following.
 The training, in-domain development, and in-domain evaluation data are taken from Moscow.
 Distributionally shifted development data is taken from Skolkovo, Modiin, and Innopolis.
 Distributionally shifted evaluation data is taken from Tel Aviv and Ann Arbor.
-In addition, we remove all cases of precipitation from the in-domain training, development, and test sets, while distributionally shifted datasets include precipitation.
-The canonical partitioning is fully described in \cref{fig:sdc_partitioning}.
-This partitioning will also be the one used in the Shifts Challenge.
+In addition, we remove all cases of precipitation from the in-domain training, development, and evaluation sets, while distributionally shifted datasets include precipitation.
+The canonical partitioning is fully described in Figure~\ref{fig:sdc_partitioning}.
+This partitioning is also the one used in the Shifts Challenge.

+\paragraph{Collection Process} The Vehicle Motion Prediction data was collected by the perception system running onboard a number of self-driving vehicles equipped with LiDAR sensors, radars, and cameras.
+This perception system consists of a number of neural network--based detectors followed by an object tracker that fuses detections across sensor modalities and time.
+The provided HD map for each location has been constructed and validated by cartographers employed by Yandex SDG.
+The provided dataset was sampled from a much larger dataset collected over a course of $8$ months.
+The sampling procedure was biased towards sampling scenes on which the motion prediction system currently used by the SDC fleet makes mistakes, as well as sampling more scenes from locations where the fleet drives less frequently.

+\paragraph{Preprocessing and Cleaning} The collected dataset has been cleaned from scenes in which: \begin{itemize} \item any kind of onboard system failure was detected, as the perception system output can potentially be unreliable in such scenes; \item the perception system has produced outputs that clearly violate physical constraints, such as actors having unrealistic acceleration or colliding with one other. \end{itemize}